 The most important thing you can do to maintain any refrigerator or freezer and extend its life, is to keep the condenser clean.
-Performance of the air-cooled condensing unit, located inside of the compressor machine compartment of your new model, depends exclusively upon the amount of air passing through the condenser fins.
+Performance of the air-cooled condensing unit, located on the side of the cabinet, depends exclusively upon the amount of air passing through the condenser fins.
 Your refrigerator or freezer will run more efficiently, consume less energy, and provide a maximum of trouble-free service throughout its lifetime if the condenser coil is kept clean and an adequate supply of clean, cool air is provided at all times.
-Periodically (at least once a month) it is important to inspect the condenser coil for any debris or blockage that may have accumulated (see Figure 5).
+Periodically (at least once a month) it is important to inspect the condenser coil for any debris or blockage that may have accumulated.